 Many enterprise architects that execute any business architecture will usually include in their practice the business motivation model.
 Adopted by the Object Management Group (OMG), the Business Motivation Model (BMM) provides a scheme and structure for developing, communicating, and managing business plans in an organized manner.
 The core of this methodology resides in Figure 4 below.

 Should its organization have either the Balanced Scorecards, the Hoshin Kanri business design methodologies or another type of business design methodologies in place, an enterprise architecture team should easily be able to extract the goals and objectives necessary to design the architecture of initiatives and/or projects.
-Understanding the strategies, goals and objectives of its organization, makes its possible for an enterprise architect to select and build the relevant value streams to be examined, the most adequate business capability measurements, and design precise business outcomes for its initiatives and projects.
+Understanding the strategies, goals, and objectives of its organization makes it possible for an enterprise architect to select and build the relevant value streams to be examined, the most adequate business capability measurements, and design precise business outcomes for its initiatives and projects.
 If goals and objectives are nowhere to be found in the organization, the enterprise architecture team will need to extract them from management.
 Obtaining goals and objectives would be ideal.
-Many enterprise architects often have to fallback on less precise strategies and tactics because of the reluctance of some managers to commit to precise goals and objectives.
+Many enterprise architects often have to fall back on less precise strategies and tactics because of the reluctance of some managers to commit to precise goals and objectives.

 5. Design Thinking

 Design Thinking has several advantages.
-It provides to it users the opportunity to view a problem from different perspectives.
-Design Thinking also encourages innovative thinking and creative problem solving.
+It provides to its users the opportunity to view a problem from different perspectives.
+Design Thinking also encourages innovative thinking and creative problem-solving.
 It also ensures that the outcome meets the organization’s objectives and the client’s requirements.